-Yes, everyone is well aware that buying a home is an expensive process.
-But with so many extra costs on top of the actual amount for the house, you need to have your finances in order to avoid any costly surprises.
+Everyone knows that buying a home is an expensive process.
+With additional costs on top of the price of the property to think about, it’s important to have your finances in order to avoid any nasty surprises.

 In some cases, the upfront costs for a property valued at $400,000 could be up to 11% of the property's value.

-To make sure you’re not caught off guard with hidden fees, we’ve listed all of the upfront costs to look out for when purchasing a property:
+To make sure you’re not caught off guard, here’s a list of the upfront costs of buying a home.

-Most buyers aim to save 20% of the purchase price to avoid any extra charges such as Lenders Mortgage Insurance.
-However, it’s hard to have that kind of savings, especially in Australia's capital cities, so there are other options available if you don’t have that 20% deposit saved.
+Most buyers aim to save a deposit of 20% of the purchase price to avoid any extra charges such as Lenders Mortgage Insurance (LMI).

 See how much you might need to pay if you're low on a deposit.